Background pattern

 Administration

 Each package allows for 21 days of treatment.
-After the 7-day interval without medication, you should start a new package of Climen on the same day of the week that you started with the previous one.
+After the 7-day interval without medication, you should start a new package of Climen on the same day of the week you started with the previous one.
 The tablets should be taken without chewing, with some liquid.

 If you take more Climen than you should

-If you forgot to take Climen
+If you forget to take Climen

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you need surgical intervention
+If you need surgery

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 • breast cancer